-After all, what we call today representative democracy were conceived as a way to establish an aristocratic regime based on merits, talents, and fitness to govern (Manin shows how the word democracy was almost never used by 18^{th} century philosophers, or when it was, it was associated to the democratic polis of Ancient Greece or the "Republican Renaissance" of Florence and hence direct democracy - a model that they explicitly rejected for the safe of "efficiency").
-Whereas now representative institutions and the democratic project seem indistinguishable, our institutions were designed as elitist and free from campaign promises (no imperative mandate) (Manin, 1997).
+After all, what we call today representative democracy were conceived as a way to establish an aristocratic regime based on merits, talents, and fitness to govern.
+Bernard Manin (1997) as for instance shown how the word democracy was almost never used by 18th century philosophers, or when it was, it was associated to the democratic polis of Ancient Greece or the "Republican Renaissance" of Florence and hence direct democracy - a model that 18th thinkers explicitly rejected for the sake of "efficiency".
+Whereas now representative institutions and the democratic project seem indistinguishable, our institutions were designed as elitist and free from campaign promises (no imperative mandate).

 Policing techniques developed in the feudal era under the veil of the reason of state of course survived the shift to liberalism (enshrined through the growing recognition of civil and political rights) and to representative institutions.
-In France, whereas article 2 of the 1789 Declaration of rights referred to the concept of "security" (\hat{surete}) as the guarantee of individuals against the arbitrariness of institutions, the 1791 Constitution adjoined it to the State.
-The concept of "State security" (" \hat{surete} de l'État") was taken up in the Constitutions of 1795 and 1799, and remains a pillar of public law to this day (often through new denomination: "national security", "fundamental interests of the nation", etc).
+In France, whereas article 2 of the 1789 Declaration of rights referred to the concept of "security" (sûreté) as the guarantee of individuals against the arbitrariness of institutions, the 1791 Constitution adjoined it to the State.
+The concept of "State security" ("sûreté de l'État") was taken up in the Constitutions of 1795 and 1799, and remains a pillar of public law to this day (often through new denomination: "national security", "fundamental interests of the nation", etc).
 These notions are a source of indeterminacy, marking the renewal of the main principles of reason of state in liberal law, and the legal backdrop for practices deeply embedded in the administrative order and the professional habitus inherited from monarchic bureaucracies.
 In the middle of the 19th century, Alexis de Tocqueville would highlight this strong continuity between feudal and liberal regimes: